benswift/benswift.github.io/cv.md

 - [COMP1720: Art & Interaction in New
   Media](https://cs.anu.edu.au/courses/comp1720/) is a course about learning to tell stories through interactive code art.
-It's not _just_ an art course, and it's not just a code course: students need to use both halves of their brains, and (I hope) have a lot of fun in the process.
+It's not _just_ an art course, and it's not _just_ a "coding" course: students engage with both of those domains at the same time, and (I hope) have a lot of fun in the process.
 No previous coding or artistic experience is required: COMP1720 teaches everything from the ground up.

 - [EXTN1019: ANU Extension Creative
   Computing](https://cs.anu.edu.au/code-creativity-culture/creative-computing/)